VeganL/ObjectivePersonalityTest/README.md

 # ObjectivePersonalityTest
 A self-report testing tool for typing someone in the Objective Personality system.
+Reports a person's savior functions, function stack, and first animal in the animal stack.

 http://ops.lroy.us